drtonyr/carbonTaxBackstop/docs/README.md

 | 4.1.2 | less housing benefit, rebates and allowances rec'd |

-Some non-COICOP items were included as they consituted significant discretionary spending:
+Some non-COICOP items in the ONS data were included as they consituted significant discretionary spending:

 |    | Included item description |
 |:---|:--------------------------|